joergi/MagPiDownloader/windows/README.md

 Enter: `set-executionpolicy remotesigned`
 and you are able to use the Powershell scripts.
-The original Windows scripts was programmed by [GitHub user Rubemlrm](https://github.com/Rubemlrm) The new rewritten code is now programmed by [Github user Jaykul](https://github.com/Jaykul)
+The original Windows scripts was programmed by [GitHub user Rubemlrm](https://github.com/Rubemlrm) The new rewritten code is now programmed by [GitHub user Jaykul](https://github.com/Jaykul)

   `git clone https://github.com/joergi/MagPiDownloader.git`